Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Introduction

-In addition to the inherent high-dimensional nature of sequencing data, these datasets, such as gut microbiome sequencing and single-cell sequencing data, are frequently represented as count data.
-Numerous existing methods can be employed for variable selection in sequencing data.
-For the analysis of single-cell RNA sequencing data, a common approach involves conducting statistical tests for differential gene expression after clustering to identify marker genes \cite{petegrosso2020machine}.
-For instance, \cite{heumos2023best} applied the Clustifyr package to classify cells and subsequently utilized the Wilcoxon rank sum test for differential gene detection.
-Alternatively, certain methods convert count data into compositional data prior to variable selection. \cite{lin2014variable} proposed a regularization approach based on a linear logarithmic contrast model that takes into account the unique characteristics of compositional data.
-The usefulness of this approach is demonstrated through its application in microbiome studies that explore the correlation between human body mass index (BMI) and gut microbiome composition.
-However, it is important to acknowledge that these methods may have certain limitations when handling count data.
-The former approach may suffer from the issue of double dipping \cite{song2023clusterde}, while the latter approach may introduce some deviation during the log-ratio transformation or when dealing with zero values, potentially leading to the loss of sequencing depth information.
-Besides addressing the issue of variable selection based on count data, it is essential to consider the potential influence of multiple sources.
-Typically, variable selection from multiple sources is approached through either pooling or intersecting \cite{liu2022multi,chen2020ensemble}.
-However, the former may introduce additional bias due to the heterogeneity of multi-source data \cite{mary2007biases}, resulting in inaccurate results, while the latter may be overly strict and overlook certain potential features \cite{lee2019confounder}.
-Consequently, more appropriate methods are necessary to effectively address variable selection in multi-source count data.
+Existing approaches for variable selection in such settings can be broadly grouped into two categories.
+The first involves direct analysis of count data, where a common strategy in single-cell RNA sequencing is to cluster cells and then perform statistical tests for differential gene expression to identify marker genes \citep{petegrosso2020machine}.
+For example, \citet{heumos2023best} applied the Clustifyr package for cell classification and subsequently used the Wilcoxon rank-sum test for differential gene detection.
+The second category involves transforming count data into compositional data prior to selection. \citet{lin2014variable} proposed a regularization method based on a log-contrast model, which has been applied in microbiome studies to uncover associations such as between body mass index (BMI) and gut microbial composition.
+Despite their usefulness, both approaches have limitations.
+Differential expression analysis after clustering may suffer from “double dipping”, i.e., using the same data for clustering and testing, which can inflate false discoveries \citep{song2023clusterde}, while compositional transformations may introduce bias through log-ratio conversion and the handling of zeros, potentially obscuring sequencing depth information.
+Beyond the count-data challenge, the issue of multi-source integration further complicates variable selection.
+A common approach to variable selection across multiple sources is to either pool datasets into a single analysis or intersect the variable sets obtained from individual sources \citep{chen2020ensemble}.
+However, pooling may amplify biases caused by heterogeneity across cohorts \citep{mary2007biases}, while intersecting can be overly conservative and exclude relevant features \citep{lee2019confounder}.
+These challenges underscore the urgent need for more robust methods tailored to variable selection in multi-source sequencing count data.